lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 ### External ether drained

-If external ether sources fail or experience a slash, external shares remain in circulation.
+If external ether sources fail or experience a severe mass-slashing event, external shares remain in circulation whilst bad debt accrues in the stETH external ether supply.

 Losses can be covered by:
 - replenishing the external ether source with additional funds;
-- implementing a coverage application mechanism;
+- implementing a coverage application mechanism by burning stETH from the donor sources;
-- socializing as penalties among all stETH holders as a part of a one-off DAO vote.
+- socializing the losses via token rebase (i.e., as it would have been with staking penalties) among all stETH holders as a part of an explicit governance decision.

 ## Reference implementation